mrchantey/beet/docs/src/tutorial/concepts-theory.md

 - `FallbackSelector`
 	- An action that runs all of its children in order until one succeeds.
 	- Logical OR: `RUN child1 OTHERWISE child2 etc`
-- `UtilitySelector`
+- `ScoreSelector`
-	- An action that observes the current `Score` of each child and selects the highest to run.
+	- A Utility AI action that observes the current `Score` of each child and selects the highest to run.

 ## Common Components